mkleung-dev/CarND-Traffic-Sign-Classifier-Project/writeup.md

 3. Normalization.

-Normalize the result so that the 0 is mapped to the minimum value and 255 is mapped to the maximum value for each image.
-They are used right before the training or evaluation.
+Normalize the result so that the 0 is mapped to the minimum value and 1 is mapped to the maximum value for each image.
+Normalization is done right before the training or evaluation.
+Normalization is implemented in `normalize() in Traffic_Sign_Classifier.ipynb Cell [9]`.
 ||
 |:------:|
 |Normalizing|